Diabetic Foot and Wound Center

 Heel pain and soreness in the arches of your feet are telltale signs of plantar fasciitis.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the team can repair damage in your plantar fascia before it begins impacting your quality of life.
+At Diabetic Foot and Wound Center in Bakersfield, California and the team can repair damage in your plantar fascia before it begins impacting your quality of life.
 Plantar fasciitis is one of the most common causes of chronic heel pain.
 To learn more, call Diabetic Foot and Wound Center, or book an appointment online today.
 Same-day and next-day appointments and telehealth are an option.

 The plantar fascia is a thick band of tissue that connects your heel to the bottom of your toes.
 It helps support the arches of your feet, allowing you to walk and run with flexibility.
 When the plantar fascia becomes damaged, due to injury or overuse, it can lead to swelling and pain in your heel.